 After Dr. Howard collected names of exodontists from dental supply houses, he wrote letters inviting them to a charter meeting on Aug.
 6, 1918, at the National Dental Association’s meeting in Chicago, Ill.
 Dr. Howard was named chair, and Dr. C.F.B.
 Stowell was elected secretary, with 29 signing the charter.
 The organization was initially known as the American Society of Exodontists; the initiation fee was $10, while annual dues were $5.

 The National Dental Association gave official recognition to the society in 1919.
 The society later became the American Society of Oral Surgeons and Exodontists, then the American Society of Oral Surgeons before adopting its current name – the American Association of Oral and Maxillofacial Surgeons – in 1978.

-In 2018, with more than 9,000 members in the Association, AAOMS is celebrating its 100th anniversary with its Annual Meeting being held Oct.
-8 to 13 in Chicago.
+In 2018, with more than 9,000 members in the Association, AAOMS celebrated its 100th anniversary with its Annual Meeting in Chicago.